juswaa101/LaravelSentry/README.md

     php artisan storage:link
     ```

+9. Set up the session to use the database:

+    To store session data in the database, run the following command:

+    ```bash
+    php artisan session:table
+    php artisan migrate
+    ```

-9. Run the queue jobs:
+10. Run the queue jobs:

     To process queued jobs, run the following command: